Conformal invariance of boundary touching loops of FK Ising model: Auxiliary results on a priori bounds

 \section{Auxiliary results on a priori bounds}

 Denote conformal images of the FK Ising boundary loop exploration tree and the random cluster configuration under $\phi^{-1}:\domain \to \disc$ by $\todisc{\therndttr}$ and $\todisc{\omega}$, respectively.
 The following auxiliary results on the relation of the number of crossings by disjoint segments of tree branches and the number of disjoint open or dual-open crossings could be written in the original domain or any other ``reference'' domain.
 The unit disc is nice in the sense that the annulus has two sides on the boundary and thus the number $n-1$ appears in the formulation of the second lemma instead of a smaller number needed when the boundary makes more crossings of the annulus.
+The results are needed in the proof of Theorem~\ref{thm: aizenman--burchard bounds} above.